Klagarge/BachelorThesis-OTSecurity/README.md

 </p>

-For go programmation a nice startup is what made [cm0x4D](https://github.com/cm0x4D) for [HEI Synd ot security course](https://github.com/hei-synd-iiot/golang).
+For go programmation a nice startup is what made [cm0x4D](https://github.com/cm0x4D) for [HEI Synd IIot security course](https://github.com/hei-synd-iiot/golang).
 You can find it on [https://hei-synd-iiot.github.io/golang/](https://hei-synd-iiot.github.io/golang/)